harelc/DAT8/README.md

 * Project question exercise

 **Homework:**
-* The deadline for discussing your project ideas with an instructor is Tuesday (9/1), and your project question write-up is due Thursday (9/3).
+* The deadline for discussing your project ideas is next week!
+* Listen or read Alex Pinto's talk, "Secure Because Math: A Deep-Dive on ML-Based Monitoring" for a realistic take on the promises and limitations of applying ML to security problems. [video](https://www.youtube.com/watch?v=TYVCVzEJhhQ), [paper](https://www.blackhat.com/docs/us-14/materials/us-14-Pinto-Secure-Because-Math-A-Deep-Dive-On-Machine-Learning-Based-Monitoring-WP.pdf)
 * Read [How Software in Half of NYC Cabs Generates $5.2 Million a Year in Extra Tips](http://iquantny.tumblr.com/post/107245431809/how-software-in-half-of-nyc-cabs-generates-5-2) for an excellent example of exploratory data analysis.
 * Read [Anscombe's Quartet, and Why Summary Statistics Don't Tell the Whole Story](http://data.heapanalytics.com/anscombes-quartet-and-why-summary-statistics-dont-tell-the-whole-story/) for a classic example of why visualization is useful.

 **Resources:**
-* Browsing or searching the Pandas [API Reference](http://pandas.pydata.org/pandas-docs/stable/api.html) is an excellent way to locate a function even if you don't know its exact name.
+* Browsing or searching the [Pandas Documentation](http://pandas.pydata.org/pandas-docs/stable/) is an excellent way to learn Pandas by example.
+The very detailed documentation contains examples for just about anything you can dream up.
 * [What I do when I get a new data set as told through tweets](http://simplystatistics.org/2014/06/13/what-i-do-when-i-get-a-new-data-set-as-told-through-tweets/) is a fun (yet enlightening) look at the process of exploratory data analysis.

 -----